from £33 /night help

 Apartment | 2 bedrooms | sleeps 4

 Sealview is a harbour side apartment sleeping four plus two which over looks Whitby's picturesque marina and historic fishing port beneath the Abbey.
 The water front development is on the former shipyard on the banks of the River Esk.
-The property built in 2004 is on the third floor (accessible via the lift or stairs), giving a great advantage point to catch a glimpse of seals swimming (hence the apartments name) and cormorants catching fish.
+The property is on the third floor (accessible via the lift or stairs), giving a great advantage point to catch a glimpse of seals swimming (hence the apartments name) and cormorants catching fish.
 The apartment is strictly no smoking and no pets are allowed (only goldfish)!

 The wide array of services, amenities and attractions in the heart of Whitby are only a brisk walk away.
 To summarize, the apartment offers modern high quality self-catering accommodation for the perfect break in Whitby.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

 Features and Facilities

 |Rooms||2 bedrooms, 1 bathrooms of which 1 Family bathrooms|

 |Furniture||1 Sofa beds, Single beds (2), Double beds (1), Cots (1), Dining seats for 6, Lounge seats for 4|